0xabu/pdfannots/README.md

       text at the end of the first column.
 This causes pdfannots to return the annotations out of order, or to report the wrong outlines (section headings) for annotations.
-You can work around this issue by using the `--cols` parameter to assume a fixed page layout for the document (e.g. 1 or 2-column).
+You can work around this issue by using the `--cols` parameter to force a fixed page layout for the document (e.g. 1 or 2-column).

  * The output from strikeout annotations is not very meaningful (there's no